Samson Lawal

-Samson Adeniran Lawal (born 25 April 2004) is a Nigerian professional footballer who plays as a midfielder for club Livingston.
+Samson Adeniran Lawal (born 25 April 2004) is a Nigerian professional footballer who last played for club Livingston.

 Club career

 On 11 August 2023, he signed for Livingston on a three-year deal.
 Later that month he made his first team debut in a 2-0 Scottish League Cup victory over Ayr United, coming on as a 90th minute substitute.

 Lawal made his first league appearance for Livi on 23 September 2023, coming on as a second-half substitute for Andrew Shinnie in a 3-0 home defeat against Celtic.

 In March 2024, he signed for Inverness Caledonian Thistle on loan for the rest of the 2023-2024 season.
 He made his debut for Caley on 9 March 2024 in a goalless draw at home to Airdrieonians.

+Appearances were sparse in the 2024-25 season, Lawal making two league appearances as Livingston won promotion to the Scottish Premiership through the play-offs, and appearing three times in the Lions' successful Challenge Cup campaign.

+Lawal made his breakthrough during the 2025-26 Premiership season, appearing in more than half of their league fixtures as of February.

+He left Livi in May 2026 following the expiration of his contract.

 International career

 Lawal has represented the Nigeria national under-20 football team and was part of the Flying Eagles' squad for the 2023 FIFA U-20 World Cup.
 Lawal scored in the group stage game against Dominican Republic, before the side were eventually knocked out of the tournament at the quarter-final stage by South Korea, after extra time.